 The two players would also alternate hitting drives on every other tee box.

 📢 Need To Know: Stroke play or Match play formats can be used when playing foursomes.

 It’s important to look at the layout of the course and the holes before you tee off, especially if playing for money.

 This way, the better driver of the golf ball can tee off on the more challenging holes.

 Foursomes Rules and Scoring

-The official rules of golf are used when playing foursomes.
+The official foursomes golf rules are used when playing this format.
 Of course, the one change is that the players take turns hitting.